Note: text in square brackets is added for clarity and was not part of the location's name.Opened on the Border Union Railway (North British Railway).

 On the south bank of the River Teviot a large Auction Mart was to develop on the east side of the railway.

-After closure the station, locomotive shed, goods yard, sidings and viaduct were demolished.
+After closure of the line the station in 1969, locomotive shed, goods yard, sidings and viaduct were demolished.
 Track survived until around 1971 and the structures remained intact until 1974.
-A solitary loading bank remains in the north of the station site.

 Hawick Gas Works